Training

 It’s hard to access

 Sometimes, the location is to blame for your cat’s reluctance to use their litter box.
-If the litter box is in a place that is tricky to access, this could be why there is some difficulty.
+If the litter box is in a place that's tricky to access, this could be culprit.
 To fix this, you can try to put their litter box in a more accessible place.

-You’ll want to select somewhere that doesn’t have too much foot traffic, as you want your pet to feel comfortable.
-However, if it is too far out of their way, this could also be an issue.
-Alternatively, you can give your cat several litter boxes so they can use the one they are closest to.
+Choose somewhere that doesn't have a lot of foot traffic so they feel comfortable going.
+At the same time, if it's too far out of the way, this could also be an issue.
+Another solution is to give your cat several litter boxes so they can use the one that they're closest to.
+The rule of thumb with cats and litter boxes is two litter boxes to every cat.

 It’s uncomfortable or unclean

-Sometimes cats do not like using litter boxes that have been urinated or defecated in.
-Be sure to scoop your cat’s litter box often so that it is not dirty or messy.
+Sometimes, cats don't like using litter boxes that have been urinated or defecated in.
+Be sure to scoop your cat’s litter box often so that it's not dirty or messy.

-Cats also do not enjoy foul odors, so if there’s any scent of that in your cat’s litter box, they will likely stay away from it.
-This could lead to inappropriate elimination elsewhere.
+If you have a multi-cat household, another cat could possibly be using that litter box and dirtying it for the new kitten—you'll want to make sure this isn't happening.
+Cats don't enjoy foul odors, so if there’s any scent of that in your cat’s litter box, they'll likely stay away from it and can lead to inappropriate elimination elsewhere.

 You’re using new litter

-Sometimes, cats have a preference about what type of litter goes in their litter box.
-If your cat is comfortable with one sort of brand of litter and you recently switched to a different one, they might have some discomfort with the new litter.
+Some cats have a preference about what type of litter goes in their litter box.
+If your cat is comfortable with one brand of litter and you recently switched to a different one, they might have some discomfort with the new litter.
+Most cats will accept a fine granule like a clumping, scoopable litter.

 Your kitten is stressed